Warner-Bell/easy-devops-env-setup/README.md

-# Setting Up a Basic Dev Environment on a Windows\Liunux Machine
+# Setting Up a Basic Dev Environment on a Windows/Linux Machine

 ---

 # 🚀 Set Up Your Dev Environment